ilya-filatov-94/React-Router-V6.4.2-Testing/README.md

 using hook **useNavigate** to navigate browser history,
 using component **Navigate** for redirect,
 using hook **useLocation** to determine the path to redirect when hitting a private page without authorization.
-Create private routes with hocs.
+Creating private routes with hocs.
-using hook **useSearchParams** for search parameters on a page>
+using hook **useSearchParams** for search parameters on a page.
 As well as testing nested routing, data preloading, error handling and working with a form from the React-Router v6.4.2 library.